Beta Version

 What is Citizen Science?

-Citizen science, also known as community science or participatory monitoring, is scientific research that can be conducted anyone—scientists and non-scientists alike.
+Citizen science, also known as community science or participatory monitoring, is scientific research that can be conducted by anyone—scientists and non-scientists alike.
 Members of the public, local activists, volunteer groups, youth, students, and other interested individuals can engage at each stage of the research process—from defining the research topic and formulating questions, to collecting and analyzing data, and even publishing and presenting the findings.

-How to Get Involved in Citizen Science
+Here's How to Get Involved in Citizen Science

 Citizen Science Tips